wazwki/HTTPServerWithNATS/README.md

 }
 ```

-#### Publishing with acknowledgment (Ack): Waits for a confirmation of message delivery from the server.
+### 2.3.2.
+Publishing with Acknowledgment (Ack): Waits for a delivery confirmation from the server.

 ```go
 nc.Publish("subject", []byte("Hello, NATS!"))